Two of the first five women who came to the mission in 1837 brought three small children.

 When the missionaries’ Methodist church sponsorship was dissolved, the community moved to the new settlement at Salem and the church lands there distributed among the families.
 David Leslie was awarded the claim lying between the present Mission and Gilchrist streets, the east edge of what is now Bush Pasture Park and the Willamette Slough.
 Here he built the fourth house in Salem (a frame house of two floors) and planted an orchard with numerous varieties of apples and pears.
 (Bush House now stands at this site.)
 Mary Leslie’s remains were transferred to the section of family land that has since become Pioneer Cemetery and may be considered the first burial in that historic cemetery.

 Sadly, four of Mary’s five daughters died at early ages: Without his wife to assist in raising the children, Leslie decided to take them to a mission in Hawaii (Sandwich Islands) where there was a school for them.
 As they waited to leave Astoria, one of the daughters (Satira age 15) left the ship and married Cornelius Rogers.
 Leslie accepted the marriage and then left two other daughters, Helen and Aurelia, in the new couples’ care.
 Leslie then continued on to Hawaii where he left the two remaining daughters Mary and Sarah at a boarding school.
 Sarah died a year later in Hawaii, while Cornelius, Satira and Aurelia (perhaps 2 years old) also died that year, February 1843, in Oregon when their canoe went over Willamette Falls.
-Mary grew up to marry, but at age 25 died at the birth of her second daughter in 1857.
+Mary grew up to marry George H Jones, but at age 25 died at the birth of their second daughter in 1857.
 Helen, who survived the canoe accident ~ or was not present ~ did not marry, but lived with her step-mother Adelia (Leslie’s second wife) in Salem.
 Both died in the same year, 1890.

 This Google image depicts a romantic vision of pioneer life in America.